mailhexu/anaddb_irreps/README.md

 # anaddb_irreps

-A simple wrapper of the phonopy irreps module for finding irreduciple representations of the phonon modes in anaddb output.
+A simple wrapper of the phonopy irreps module for finding irreducible representations of phonon modes in ABINIT's anaddb output.

 ## Installation